techviti/AWS-Security-Study-Plan/aws-security-study-plan.md

 # AWS Security Study Plan

-I am making the study plan irrespective of job role under AWS Security category.
+This study plan is for job role under AWS Security category.
 It can be AWS Security Analyst, AWS Security Researcher or AWS Security Engineer or Cloud Security Operations Expert or Cloud Security Manager.

-So, check how much you can cover and close the checkbox.
-The more you close, the better candidate you are for the job role.
-Also, I assume you have already checked and comfortable with [Common Security Skills study plan](common-skills-study-plan.md).

 ## AWS Security Skills Learning and Checklist
 My only suggestion here is ask below 4 questions while learning each topic/concepts etc.